Treasury Department confirms HOAs and COAs in the U.S. will no longer face fines for not filing the BOIR

 There is no monetary charge to file, and it can securely be done here.
 After initial BOI reporting, additional filing would only be required if there are significant changes.
 Unlike LLCs, which include a yearly renewal fee, annual board member updates and confirmation of the registered agent to avoid being labeled “not in good standing” or “involuntary dissolution,” one BOI reporting will suffice.

-Which HOAs and COAs have to report BOI?
+Which HOAs and COAs have to submit a BOI Report?
 And when?

 Financial Crimes Enforcement Network (FinCEN) began accepting reports on January 1, 2024.
 Any company that was created or registered prior to January 1, 2024 will have until January 1, 2025 to report BOI.